A contribution to the understanding

 Phallic-narcissistic cultures have a sectarian view of social life.
 Citizens belong to clans and families that are organized according to the matriarchal ideal, i.e. the clan or family is viewed as one body.
 It is viewed as the Mother of the individual whose protection he/she receives throughout life, but which also demands total loyalty.
 The family is all-encompassing, especially to its female members.
 It represents the Mother who always provides and protects.
 The father of the family personifies the maternal phallus, a fact that vouches for his pronounced narcissism.
 He always tries to emulate an erect penis, especially when he is out for a walk.

 The clan and the family of phallocentric culture is formally the same phenomenon as a suicide cult.
 That’s why family members, who are suspected of disloyalty, are murdered in so called honour killings.
 Destruction is always close when the Mother-phallus is invigorated.
 The phallic-narcissistic male experiences the slightest emancipative tendency as an act of disloyalty and disobedience.
 In the religion of the Old Testament the phallic deity demands total obedience and loyalty.
-The religion focuses on zeal.
-Transgressions are punished with mass murder, as in the horrible carnage of Exodus 32:26-28.
+Religion focuses on zeal.
+Transgressions are punished with mass murder, as in the horrible carnage of Exodus 32: 26-28.

 Destructivity is unconsciously therapeutic